 Fare should be free.
 And there should be bowls of fentanyl at the entrance.
 This is the way.

-I sometimes forget to tap out if I'm heading to an event and having to focus on a best route
+I sometimes forget to tap out if I'm heading to an event and having to focus on a best route to get there.

+Hi.

-- t there.
-Hi. • w this may not actually be the place, but I would like to solemnly request that you PLEASE se please please please run a nighttime Sounder. last S of us in the South and North sound want to go to Seattle more often, but the fact that the Sounders run at 6 pm is pretty terrible!
-Some of us want to stay and enjoy the city and do s there until late at night. w there are many security implications but PLEASE consider a 11/12 pm Sounder!
-It would e me take the train 1000000000000000000000000000000000000 Than ik you!
+I know this may not actually be the place, but I would like to solemnly request that you PLEASE please please please please run a nighttime Sounder.

+A lot of us in the South and North sound want to go to Seattle more often, but the fact that the last Sounders run at 6 pm is pretty terrible!
+Some of us want to stay and enjoy the city and do things there until late at night.

+Thank you!

 The fares are reasonably priced.
-Following the fare model structure from Singapore MRT or g Kong MTR lt's not meaningful to me.
-I will be almost 100 years old by the time the service comes to my nborhood.
+Following the fare model structure from Singapore MRT or Hong Kong MTR

+It's not meaningful to me.
+I will be almost 100 years old by the time the service comes to my neighborhood.
 Sound Transit offers nothing to me.
 Can I get my money back?

 Do not do not charge at park-and-ride for parking.
-Do not that would not encourage people le the train anymore or buses do not do not charge for parking ever.!!! entra not p pay c woul If you would make it so that you would always be confronted with the fair reader at every ince and exit, along with a visible signal that the one passing through the gate had or had haid, it would make it easier for some of us who are occasionally distracted and forget to be would possibly shame those who normally deliberately do not pay, into paying.
-This d boost Metro income.
+Do not that would not encourage people to ride the train anymore or buses do not do not charge for parking ever.!!!

+If you would make it so that you would always be confronted with the fair reader at every entrance and exit, along with a visible signal that the one passing through the gate had or had not paid, it would make it easier for some of us who are occasionally distracted and forget to pay or would possibly shame those who normally deliberately do not pay, into paying.
+This would boost Metro income.
 This change would not even need to be done at all stations.
-It d not need to have an entry-denial system to those who do not pay.
-But it would help. l funct the p Fares should be covered by taxes.
+It would not need to have an entry-denial system to those who do not pay.
+But it would help.

+Fares should be covered by taxes.
 Corporate, luxury, tourist, and property taxes.
-A ional mass transit system is vital to a thriving metroplex and the cost SHOULD NOT fall on oorest among us.
+A functional mass transit system is vital to a thriving metroplex and the cost SHOULD NOT fall on the poorest among us.
 Yes, I would approve raising my own property taxes to help cover this.

-I would continue to use a monthly pass so the cost of that is what influences affordability for l famil riders Flat-rate fare definitely easier to understand and operate but would mean higher fare for my y.
-Distance-based fare pricing is the fairest option and with technology is not difficult for s to tap twice.
+I would continue to use a monthly pass so the cost of that is what influences affordability for me.

+Flat-rate fare definitely easier to understand and operate but would mean higher fare for my family.
+Distance-based fare pricing is the fairest option and with technology is not difficult for riders to tap twice.
 Most important is FARE ENFORCEMENT.
-Please install turnstiles and rce the fares, no exceptions. trans Fares should be decreased and there should be none or limited enforcement of fees.
-Public it should be an available service for everyone. alrea Eliminate fares to make it easier for everyone and encourage more use (many employers dy cover fares) comr movi make it fair based on travel make it so you only have to tap once this is adding to my nute time i almost want to drive and waste gas and parking is free so yep not to happy ng forward. keep the 510 until 7 am, then force us to use the light rail it be If you go with the distance-based fare, the starting fare should be much much lower.
-Would \$2.50 for one stop?
-Ridership would increase if anything under three stops was free, then charging after that.
+Please install turnstiles and enforce the fares, no exceptions.

+Fares should be decreased and there should be none or limited enforcement of fees.
+Public transit should be an available service for everyone.

+Eliminate fares to make it easier for everyone and encourage more use (many employers already cover fares)

+make it fair based on travel make it so you only have to tap once this is adding to my commute time i almost want to drive and waste gas and parking is free so yep not to happy moving forward. keep the 510 until 7 am, then force us to use the light rail

+If you go with the distance-based fare, the starting fare should be much much lower.
+Would it be \$2.50 for one stop?
+Ridership would increase if anything under three stops was free, then start charging after that.

 Free fare for all.

-Distance-based fares make logical sense, but their implementation is too complicated and d make options such as fare barriers more difficult to implement.
-It's time to get rid of tap-
+Distance-based fares make logical sense, but their implementation is too complicated and would make options such as fare barriers more difficult to implement.
+It's time to get rid of tap-off.